-‘Days Of Our Lives Comings & Goings: Chloe Leaves Salem Yet Again
+‘Days Of Our Lives’ Comings & Goings: Chloe Leaves Salem Yet Again

 After rekindling her relationship with Lucas the pair called it quits again when he also left Salem earlier this year.
 Following that time, Chloe didn’t have much of a storyline and was only seen sporadically by Days of Our Lives fans.

 The spoilers claim that Chloe’s new dream job will take her to New York City, which is a place that she knows well from being in the entertainment business.
-In addition, Chloe’s parents, Craig and Nancy Wesley live in The Big Apple, which is a place that her son, Parker, often spends a lot of time and will comfortable living with his mother and grandparents.
+In addition, Chloe’s parents, Craig and Nancy Wesley live in The Big Apple, which is a place that her son, Parker, often spends a lot of time and will be comfortable living there with his mother and grandparents.

 View this post on Instagram